-The Media Center for Science and Technologies has three priorities:
+The Media Center for Science and Technology (MCST) has three priorities:

-- Conducting interdisciplinary collaborations and research to understand how scientific discoveries and technological solutions are conveyed and understood by a variety of audiences.
+- Conducting interdisciplinary collaborations and research to understand how a variety of audiences convey and understand scientific discoveries and technological solutions

 - Attracting and training students for the high-tech communication careers of the future